 We’ve found that most RVers expect more from their RV rooftop air conditioning units than their maximum capability.
-Generally, rooftop AC has the capacity to cool a unit to 20 degrees below outdoor temperature, so on the hottest of days you shouldn’t expect inside temperature to be as cozy as you’d like.
-However, there are a number of steps you can take to ensure your RV rooftop air conditioning runs optimally so your unit is as comfortable as possible.
-In this video, RV expert Dave Solberg teaches you how to get the most out of your rooftop AC.
+Generally, rooftop A/C has the capacity to cool a unit to 20 degrees below outdoor temperature, so on the hottest of days you shouldn’t expect inside temperature to be as cozy as you might like.
+However, there are a number of steps you can take to ensure your RV rooftop air conditioning unit runs optimally so your space is as comfortable as possible.
+In this video, RV expert Dave Solberg teaches you how to get the most out of your rooftop A/C.

 You should also consider installing tinted, double-pane windows on your rig if it doesn’t already have them.
 Likewise, to better insulate your space, Dave shows you how to create as tight a seal as possible by pulling down the shades and covering all windows.
 It’s also recommended that you utilize fans to increase circulation and avoid pockets that waste precious cool air.

-Next, Dave talks about the importance of limiting the amount of cooking you do, as ovens and microwaves push warm air into the living space and negate an AC unit’s hard work.
-Similarly, Dave explains the major benefits of parking in shade whenever possible and treating your roof with protectant; aluminum paneling is especially prone to the sun’s harsh rays.
+Next, Dave talks about the importance of limiting the amount of cooking you do, as ovens and microwaves push warm air into the living space and negate an A/C unit’s hard work.
+Similarly, he explains the major benefits of parking in shade whenever possible and treating your roof with protectant; aluminum paneling is especially prone to the sun’s harsh rays.

 Follow each of these suggestions, and we guarantee your living quarters will be much more comfortable, the summer will be easier, and your A/C unit will thank you for lightening the load!

 Check out our other helpful tips on RV air conditioner repair and maintenance where Dave walks you through some routine maintenance procedures.